 About case recording

-Kaimahi have a legal requirement to maintain full and accurate records.
+Kaimahi have professional, ethical and legal obligations to maintain full and accurate records.
 People whose information is recorded in case records have the right to ask for access to information about themselves.

 When this policy applies